darwinlau/CASPR/README.md

 # CASPR #
 The *Cable-robot Analysis and Simulation Platform for Research (CASPR)*  is an open-source software platform developed in MATLAB that facilitates a range of analysis approaches on arbitrary cable-robot models.
 ## Purpose: ##
-CASPR is designed for researchers to perform study on Cable-Driven Parallel Robots (\emph{CDPRs}) with the following benefits:
-* **Comprehensive** range of different types of analyses on cable-driven parallel robots (\emph{CDPRs}): kinematics, dynamics, control, workspace analysis, and design optimisation.
-* **Extensive library** of existing state-of-the-art CDPR models already included, ranging from single link CDPRs to multilink CDPRs to hybrid acutated CDPRs.
-XML format of the CDPR model means it is easy to add and simulate your own CDPR.
-* **Perform research faster** for both existing and new researchers in CDPRs by removing the need to re-implement other algorithms and re-derive the system model.
-* **Modular software architecture** makes it easy to add, test and compare your own algorithms, implementations, cable models, types of joints and much more.
-* **Easily compare** different algorithms and implementations on the same machine for the same type of analysis and CDPR using the modular architecture and extensive library.
-* **Open-source** for the research community to contribute and share their research with everyone.

-CASPR intends to prevent the ``reinvent-the-wheel" problem from inhibiting the research progress and advancement of CDPRs.
+CASPR is designed for researchers to perform study on Cable-Driven Parallel Robots (#CDPRs#).
+CASPR intends to prevent the "reinvent-the-wheel" problem from inhibiting the research progress and advancement of CDPRs.
 It looks to do this by providing researchers with

-1. The ability to use the extensive libraries and models of CASPR for the analysis of cable driven robots.
+1. The ability to use the extensive libraries and models of CASPR from the community for your research.
-2. The ability to easily contribute new analysis techniques and models to CASPR.
+2. The ability to easily and efficiently add, test and validate your algorithms and models.
-3. The ability to share your research in a convenient and standardised format.
+3. The ability to share your research to the community.

 The CASPR software platform represents a unified development platform for the analysis of cable-driven parallel robots.
 The current version of the platform contains analysis tools for each of the following fields of study:
 *  Dynamics and Control